2025 United States wildfires

-This is a list of wildfires across the United States during 2025, that have burned more than 1,000 acres (400 hectares), produced significant structural damage or casualties, or otherwise been notable.
+This page documents wildfires across the United States during 2025, that have burned more than 1,000 acres (400 hectares), produced significant structural damage or casualties, or otherwise been notable.
 Acreage and containment figures may not be up to date.

 Background

 Season background

 While most wildfires in the United States occur from May to November, wildfires can occur during any time of the year.
 Peak fire season is normally in August, when it is the hottest and driest.
 Wildfires outside of the fire season are becoming more common from climate change and changing weather patterns.
 Rising temperatures are leading to earlier snowmelt and later fall and winter precipitation.
 Drought and hot, dry weather events are becoming more common.
 Forests pests, such as bark beetles, and invasive species, such as cheatgrass, kill trees and make forests more vulnerable.
 Areas with dense vegetation or tree cover provide ample fire fuel.

 Wildfire season is expected to worsen from climate change.
 Warmer, drier conditions are expected to increase fire severity in California and the Southwest.